MichelDeudon/formations/content/en/c/reseaux/attention-et-sante-mentale.md

 👉 See our sample of answers to the questionnaire {{% staticref "uploads/Temoignages_reseaux_sociaux_Montpellier_mai_2023.pdf" %}}Social networks, Attention and Health{{% /staticref %}} in May 2023.

+👉 Our questionnaire is open, you can access it [here](https://framaforms.org/reseaux-sociaux-attention-et-sante-mentale-1687119437)!

 👉 See our manifesto {{% staticref "u/Manifeste-cellule-de-crise-sante-mentale-toustes.pdf" %}}A crisis cell for everyone's mental health{{% /staticref %}}, in May, 2023.

 {{< figure src="reseaux/paulva_levetoi.png" caption="I live my exams serenely.
 Part I and II. [@paulva_levetoi](https://www.instagram.com/paulva_levetoi/), in May, 2023.">}}